GlobalDataverseCommunityConsortium/dataverse-previewers/README.md

 If you are interested in adding additional previewers, or in maintaining/enhancing existing ones, contact us at [dataverse-dev@googlegroups.com](mailto:dataverse-dev@googlegroups.com) or work through github to fork/make pull-requests against the repository.

+Contributors are expected to keep the master branch in a 'production-ready' state, as Dataverse instances may be using the html, javascript, and css files there directly via their github.io URLs (see curl commands below).

+By commiting code to the repository, Contributors are agreeing to make it available under the [MIT Open Source license](https://globaldataversecommunityconsortium.github.io/dataverse-previewers/LICENSE).

-### Curl commands to configure these tools with your dataverse instance:
+## Curl commands to configure these tools with your dataverse instance:
 You should be able to cut/paste any/all of the commands below to run on your Dataverse machine:

 >curl -X POST -H 'Content-type: application/json' http://localhost:8080/api/admin/externalTools -d \\